 How Mini-Splits Differ from Central AC

-Like the mini-split, a conventional whole-house central air conditioner has an outdoor compressor and an indoor condenser/air handler (often the furnace).
+Like the mini-split, a conventional whole-house central air conditioner has an outdoor compressor and an indoor evaporator/air handler (often the furnace).
 In addition, it has a system of ductwork that distributes and cycles conditioned air throughout the house.

 Ductless mini-split air conditioners are different in these ways: